lotuskit/core/README.md

 # LotusKit Chat
-An open-source turnkey chat server to integrate in your projects
+A programmable turnkey chat server, flexible and open-source

 ## Install dev environment
 1. Install Node.js on your computer